The Maghreb Review and Maghreb Studies Association Conference

 The aim of this conference is to examine how European colonialism and great power rivalry in the Middle East and North Africa have shaped the perspectives of the peoples in these countries and their hopes for their future.
 Besides the European powers that established their colonial hegemony in these countries, the conference will also deal with the influence of countries, such as the United States of America and Germany, which extended their influence through diplomacy, financial and military aid, and education.

-Proceedings of the conference: The organisers intend to publish the papers presented at this conference in The Maghreb Review, so it is a condition that speakers will subsequently submit their papers by end of December 2021.
+Proceedings of the conference: The organisers intend to publish the papers presented at this conference in The Maghreb Review, so it is a condition that speakers will subsequently submit their papers by 30 May 2022.

 1. If your proposal is selected, The Maghreb Review and The Maghreb Studies Association will provide your accommodation for 3 nights and lunch and dinner during the conference.

-2. Proceedings of the conference: The papers presented at this conference will be published in The Maghreb Review, so it is a condition of proposal submission that speakers agree to supply a final version of their papers by the end of December 2021 for publication in The Maghreb Review in March 2022.
+2. Proceedings of the conference: The papers presented at this conference will be published in The Maghreb Review, so it is a condition of proposal submission that speakers agree to supply a final version of their papers by 30 June 2022 for publication in The Maghreb Review in October issue 2022.

 3. We do not allow papers to be read in absentia.